Monikasreesrinivasan/AI-Research-Paper-Assistant/README.md

-📚 Research Paper Assistant
+#📚 Research Paper Assistant:
 A comprehensive AI-powered platform that transforms how researchers, academics, and students discover, manage, analyze, and interact with scientific literature.

-🔍 Overview
+#🔍 Overview
 Research Paper Assistant is a sophisticated backend-focused application designed to streamline academic research workflows.
 It combines document processing capabilities with advanced AI-powered tools to help users extract insights, discover relationships between papers, and engage with research content intuitively.
 The platform reduces the cognitive load associated with literature reviews and research synthesis.

-🏗️ Architecture
+#🏗️ Architecture
 The application follows a modern, scalable backend architecture:

 Backend: Built with FastAPI for high-performance asynchronous operations